Boris Johnson puts Navy in charge of Channel as he defends Rwanda migration plan - NewsBreak

 “So I know this system will not take effect overnight,” Mr Johnson added.

-Changes to domestic laws will be made to prevent “repeated unmeritorious legal claims often strung out over many years”, the Government said.

-Mr Johnson said there is a “risk of stereotyping” and told critics “not to think in a blinkered way about Rwanda”.
+He said were at “risk of stereotyping” and told them “not to think in a blinkered way about Rwanda”.

 “Rwanda has totally transformed over the last few decades, it’s a very, very different country from what it was,” he said.